justeattakeaway/pie-aperture/README.md

 We utilise both Playwright and WebDriverIO to facilitate automation testing in PIE Aperture.

 ### WebDriverIO
-WebDriverIO is a widely used testing framework that is used for executing our Percy visual tests.
+WebDriverIO is a widely-used testing framework that is used for executing our Percy visual tests.
 In contrast to the PIE monorepo, these tests aim to verify the visual accuracy of our components across various popular web frameworks.

 PIE Aperture leverages Percy Automate, a new feature in Percy that allows for the execution of visual tests across an array of desktop operating systems, browser versions, and mobile devices.